 Most commonly, they are present in bed parts like mattresses, springs, and folded areas.
-They travel very fast; bed bugs can be found in every country of the world, mostly found in the 50 US states.
+They travel very fast; bed bugs can be found in every country globally, mostly found in the 50 US states.

 They tend to stay close within 8 feet from their hosts.
 Similarly, it is not necessary that carpet beetles grow up in a dirty room they also brought in from outside your home.
 Most of them live and grow up outside your home, maybe hidden in flowers and plants.

-Once your house becomes infested with adult carpet beetles, they come inside your home along with the flowers and plants and starts laying eggs on the potential food source.
+Once your house becomes infested with adult carpet beetles, they come inside your home along with the flowers and plants and start laying eggs on the potential food source.

 As Carpet beetle names, they are not only found in carpets.
 They also can grow in your furniture and hide in your floors, attic, walls, basements, chimney, and other crawl spaces.
-They like to live in a place where other pests previously lived in as well as an indoor plant that has access to sunlight.
+They like to live in a place where other pests previously lived in and an indoor plant that has access to sunlight.

 How They Differ in Appearance?